nekhvoya/teamcity-test/README.md

 * TeamCity server running locally on port 8111 (version 2023.05.2)
 * TeamCity has a build agent configured running locally (a Win10 machine)
 * TeamCity has an admin account with credentials admin/admin
+* Docker instance is up and running locally

 ### How to run tests
 Tests can be run from the IDE by selecting a test and clicking the Run button or by running the following command: `./gradlew test`.